 When thermostat is satisfied, its contacts open, de-energizing contactor and blower relay.
-Compressor and motors should stop.
+Compressor and motors stop.

-If indoor unit is equipped with a time-delay relay circuit, the indoor blower will run up to 90 seconds to increase system efficiency.
+If indoor unit is equipped with a time-delay relay circuit, the indoor blower will run an additional 90 seconds to increase system efficiency.